markdumay/countly-secret/README.md

 # countly-secret
-Deploy Countly Analytics as Docker Stack with Secure Credentials
+Deploy Countly Analytics as Docker Stack with Secure Credentials (in progress)